 - Employers.MilitaryHire.com helps employers find military veteran job seekers.

-- U.S. Small Business Administration offers valuable need-to-know information on veteran labor laws and regulations.
+- U.S. Department of Labor offers valuable need-to-know information on veteran labor laws and regulations.